mastrojs/mastrojs.github.io/data/docs/next-steps-and-help.md

 - [Deploy your static site to production](/guide/deploy/#deploy-static-site-with-ci%2Fcd)
 - [Deploy your server to production](/guide/deploy/#deploy-server-to-production)
-- [Add extensions](/#extensible) to your Mastro project
+- Add [extensions](/#extensible) and install other [3rd party packages](/guide/third-party-packages/)
 - Learn about [forms and REST APIs](/guide/forms-and-rest-apis/)
 - [Bundle client-side JavaScript, CSS or transform images](/guide/bundling-assets/)
 - When running a server, you can still [pregenerate assets and static pages](/guide/bundling-assets/#build-step)
+- Explore [Reactive Mastro](/reactive/) – our reactive client-side GUI library
-- Pros and cons of different [web application architectures](/guide/web-application-architectures/)
+- Learn about pros and cons of different [web application architectures](/guide/web-application-architectures/)

 ## Community & getting help